austinevov/orbit-reel-example/README.md

 ##### Force reel to start at a specific frame

 Use the `initialFrameNumber` field on the ICustomOptions interface.

+#### Copy modification

+To modify the text that appears within a button, customize the translations field in the custom objects parameter.

+For instance, to replace the 'Building & Amenities' text with 'Transitions', use:
+`{ buildingsAmenities: 'Transitions' }`
+as the value of the transitions field in custom options when constructing the reel.

 ##### Custom Logo